aazaff/teachPaleobiology/LabExercise14.md

 my_counts[order(-my_counts[,"matches"]),]
 ````
 ##Problem Set 2:
 + Print your list.
-Explain why you chose these strings.
+Explain why you chose the string you did.
 + How does this compare to the results from the list of truncated formal names?
+In other words, would you trust the truncated formal names or your custom list of informal names more?